ntrotner/otp-filemanager/README.md

 The password has to be up-to-date, as no other authentication method is used for the user actions.

 Files and user related information are saved directly to the file system.
+When using `release/1.2` and above, there is the possibility to enable encryption.

 ### Architecture

 ![Overview](./docs/architecture/actual.png)